A Potentially Cost-Saving Option for Fertility Patients

 INVOcell also requires sperm that are functional enough to fertilize eggs without assistance in the device.
 Patients with certain abnormal sperm parameters should undergo traditional IVF with intracytoplasmic sperm injection (ICSI) rather than INVOcell culture.

 For some patients, the higher pregnancy rate of INVOcell may make it an attractive replacement for IUI.
 One in four couples with infertility conceive with up to three cycles of intrauterine insemination.
 In the study of INVOcell, just over half of patients conceived in one cycle, and some had embryos to freeze for future use.
 The cost of INVOcell is slightly greater than the cost of three cycles of IUI and approximately half of the cost of traditional IVF, so some couples may elect to skip IUI and go directly to INVOcell.

 The promising published success rates for INVOcell were from a group of patients with infertility predicted to have good chances of success with IVF (37 years of age or younger, normal ovarian reserve, good sperm parameters, body mass index less than 36).
 Other groups are currently under study.
-The decision of whether INVOcell is the right tool for a patient is best determined with a reproductive endocrinologist trained in use of the device.
+Whether INVOcell is the right tool for a patient is best determined by a reproductive endocrinologist trained in the use of the device.

 Basic Fertility Treatments